hatchways/team-marinara/README.md

 1. Run `npm build` from the /client directory to build the prodution React app

+2. Ensure package.json in the project root contains all server dependencies.
+App Engine uses the package.json file in the project root directory to install dependencies in the hosting container and starts the server with the `npm start` script in this file.

-2. Deploy the app by running `gcloud app deploy` from the app's parent folder.
+3. Deploy the app by running `gcloud app deploy` from the app's parent folder.
 This will update the app deployed at mailsender.dev